bufftop25/media-downloader/README.md

 # media-downloader

 A simple library to decrypt and download WhatsApp media files directly from message payloads.
+Enhanced version with automatic detection of images sent as documents.

+## ✨ New Features (v1.1.0)

+- **Automatic Image Detection**: Automatically detects when a `documentMessage` contains an image (based on `mimetype`) and converts it to `imageMessage` for proper decryption
+- **Document with Caption Support**: Properly handles `documentWithCaptionMessage` and preserves captions
+- **DirectPath Support**: Supports `directPath` field to construct URLs when `url` is not available
+- **Enhanced Type Safety**: Expanded interfaces with all necessary fields for images (thumbnails, captions, etc.)

 ## Installation